EnvisionMindCa/OS-Agent/README.md

 When using the Discord bot, attach one or more text files to a message to upload them automatically.
 The bot responds with the location of each document inside the VM so they can be referenced in subsequent prompts.

+## Managing Sessions and Documents

+`ChatSession` provides helpers to make it easier to work with multiple sessions and uploaded files:

+* `list_sessions()` – return all session names for the current user.
+* `list_uploaded_documents()` – show the paths of documents uploaded by the user.
+* `reset_history()` – clear a session's conversation history.

+These methods allow you to inspect and manage chat data programmatically.